Sato-Isolated/DofusHuntHelper/README.md

 ---

 ## Usage
-1. Connect the Arduino and click "Start".
+1. **With Arduino**: Connect the Arduino and click "Start".
+2. **Without Arduino**: Simply launch the application and use the features with the keyboard and mouse.
-2. Capture the coordinates with "Capture".
+3. Capture the coordinates with "Capture".
-3. Copy a `/travel` command to the clipboard from any treasure hunt site or tool.
+4. Copy a `/travel` command to the clipboard from any treasure hunt site or tool.
-4. The application will automatically move the mouse to the Dofus chat, paste the command, and press Enter twice to execute it.
+5. The application will automatically move the mouse to the Dofus chat, paste the command, and press Enter twice to execute it.

 ---